Leanna Bartlett Looks Smoking Hot In A Red Corset Top & Matching Panties

 Leanna Bartlett wowed her massive fan base on Instagram when she shared a sexy new shot that had everyone seeing red.
 The photo was added to her page on January 5, and it's been garnering rave reviews.

-The image captured Leanna posing in the center of the frame.
+Leanna was captured posing at the center of the frame.
 She leaned against a black bookshelf, and there was a window to her side.
-Leanna arched her back slightly while keeping her shoulders and derriere on the large piece of furniture.
+The model arched her back slightly while keeping her shoulders and derriere on the large piece of furniture.
 She placed both of her hands near her thigh, grabbing at a piece of fabric that matched her outfit.
 She looked over her shoulder and met the lens of the camera with a sultry stare and her lips slightly parted.

 Leanna sizzled in a skimpy corset top that did her fit figure nothing but favors.
 The garment appeared to be constructed of a silky fabric that took her look to a whole new level.
 It had thin straps that were tight on her shoulders, and its scooping neckline teased more than a glimpse of cleavage.
-Its cups were decorated with a scanty lace that helped draw even more attention to her bust.
-The hot look also showed off Leanna’s defined arms while the body fit tightly over her midsection, highlighting her trim waist.
+Its cups were decorated with scanty lace that helped draw even more attention to her bust.
+The hot look also showed off Leanna's defined arms while the body fit tightly over her midsection, highlighting her trim waist.

-Leanna kept her accessories simple, sporting only a dainty necklace on her collar as her only visible accessory.
-She styled her long, blond locks with a middle part and her hair fell over her shoulders and back.

-In the caption of the post, Leanna made sure to tag her team.
-The update has been met with a lot of love.
+In the caption, Leanna tagged her team.
+So far, the update has been met with a lot of love.
 In just a few short hours, the post has amassed more than 10,000 likes and 190-plus comments.

 "More more more give us more!
 Beauty beyond words," one follower gushed, adding a series of emoji beside their words.